 So lets try to figure out how much radiation it takes in order to have a noticeable impact.
 There is a Huge, complicated, and just ridiculously arcane body of knowledge on this topic thanks to 60 years of operation under the LNT hypothesis of radiation safety.
 Your body regularly handles the death and removal of between 50 to 70 billion cells a day, so lets assume that we can handle double that much for a short time.
 Each cell has about 100 trillion atoms in it, and each atom has to have connections to at least 1 other atom to be part of a molecule in your cell and up to an average maximum of 4 since we are carbon based.
 And as any min/maxing Dungeons and Dragons player can tell you the average roll on a 4 sided dice is 2.5.

 Since we can’t give a deterministic answer about how much it takes to cause a problem in your cells from radiation exposure we have to fall back on statistics.
 I mean it is the science of large numbers and I think 37 trillion cells per human times 250 Trillion molecular bonds per cell counts as one hell of a large number.
 We can assume that all beta radiation will completely transfer all of its energy into your body since the particle is so light and highly charged so it is easy to stop.
 But for Gamma radiation according to the table above, about 50% of the energy is deposited per 6 cm of water it has to travel through at our previously mentioned average of 335 keV.
-And since a human can be fairly accurately described as a slightly sturdy water balloon with more complex emotions we can assume that this number is close enough for government work.
-Meaning that an average human being between 10 and 40 centimeters thick at the thickest means that we can assume an average absorption of 80% of the energy of a gamma ray.
+And since a human can be fairly accurately described as a slightly sturdy water balloon with more complex emotions, we can assume that this number is close enough for government work.
+Taking an average human being between 10 and 40 centimeters thick at the thickest means that we can assume an average absorption of 80% of the energy of a gamma ray.

 (Yes I am aware that I’m being very general in my assumptions and that absorption would change determined by body part and you are more than welcome to read the article about sievert calculations that I linked earlier to determine more exacting dosages if you are hardcore like that.)